mik284/Learning-concepts/README.md

 Functions, objects, and this are all interconnected.
 When invoking constructor functions with the new operator, a this variable is set to the newly-created object.
 When invoking a method on an object, this is set to that object itself.
 And when invoking a function in a browser environment, this is set to window, otherwise known as the global object.

 Along with all this, there is yet one more set of ways to invoke functions: with apply(), and with call().
 Both methods share quite a few similarities, and they each allow us to specify how we want to set this.

+## JavaScript provides three methods that allow us to set the value of this for a given function:

+* call() invokes the function and has arguments passed in individually, separated by commas.
+* apply() is similar to call(); it invokes the function just the same, but arguments are passed in as an array.
+* bind() returns a new function with this bound to a specific object, allowing us to call it as a regular function.

+## Checking an Object's Properties
+1. hasOwnProperty()
+hasOwnProperty() allows you to find the origin of a particular property.
+Upon passing in a string of the property name you're looking for, the method will return a boolean indicating whether or not the property belongs to the object itself (i.e., that property was not inherited).
+- Consider the Phone constructor with a single property defined directly in the function, and another property on its prototype object:

+function Phone() {
+  this.operatingSystem = 'Android';
+}

+Phone.prototype.screenSize = 6;
+Let's now create a new object, myPhone, and check whether operatingSystem is its own property, meaning that it was not inherited from its prototype (or somewhere else along the prototype chain):

+const myPhone = new Phone();

+const own = myPhone.hasOwnProperty('operatingSystem');

+console.log(own);
+// true
+Indeed it returns true!
+What about the screenSize property, which exists on Phone objects' prototype?

+const inherited = myPhone.hasOwnProperty('screenSize');

+console.log(inherited);
+// false
+Using hasOwnProperty(), we gain insight a certain property's origins.

+2. isPrototypeOf()
+Objects also have access to the isPrototypeOf() method, which checks whether or not an object exists in another object's prototype chain.
+Using this method, you can confirm if a particular object serves as the prototype of another object.
+Check out the following rodent object:

+const rodent = {
+  favoriteFood: 'cheese',
+  hasTail: true
+};
+Let's now build a Mouse() constructor function, and assign its prototype to rodent:

+function Mouse() {
+  this.favoriteFood = 'cheese';
+}

+Mouse.prototype = rodent;
+If we create a new Mouse object, its prototype should be the rodent object.
+Let's confirm:

+const ralph = new Mouse();

+const result = rodent.isPrototypeOf(ralph);

+console.log(result);
+// true
+Great! isPrototypeOf() is a great way to confirm if an object exists in another object's prototype chain.

+3. Object.getPrototypeOf()
+isPrototypeOf() works well, but keep in mind that in order to use it, you must have that prototype object at hand in the first place!
+What if you're not sure what a certain object's prototype is?
+Object.getPrototypeOf() can help with just that!

+Using the previous example, let's store the return value of Object.getPrototypeOf() in a variable, myPrototype, then check what it is:

+const myPrototype = Object.getPrototypeOf(ralph);

+console.log(myPrototype);
+// { favoriteFood: 'cheese', hasTail: true }
+Great!
+The prototype of ralph has the same properties as the result because they are the same object.
+Object.getPrototypeOf() is great for retrieving the prototype of a given object.